New York Sportsbooks

-Nine books were granted licenses, but four books met the full regulatory requirements and went live on Saturday, Jan, 8, 2022.
+Nine books were granted licenses, but four books met the full regulatory requirements and went live last January.
 Those sportsbooks are Caesars, DraftKings, FanDuel and BetRivers — each with sign-up bonus offers.
 BetMGM came online on Jan.
 17. PointsBet followed with a Jan.
 27 launch and WynnBET launched on Feb.
 4. Make the most of your sign-up offer with some "bonus maximization" strategy tips.

 PointsBet New York

-As an official partner of the NFL, NHLAA, Curling Canada, NASCAR, and the PGA Tour, users can bet on a variety of sports on PointsBet's online sports betting as of Jan.
-25, 2022.
+As an official partner of the NFL, NHLAA, Curling Canada, NASCAR, and the PGA Tour, users can bet on a variety of sports on PointsBet's Sportsbook.
 The Australian-based sportsbook is also a partner of Genius Sports, allowing them to provide official NFL data and content for its users.
 Expect PointsBetting, the book's unique score-betting approach, to be a hit in NY moving forward.

 PointsBet Promo Code